null

 Two men with glasses and headphones ride in the back of a small plane while monitoring an array of computer displays.

 Dr. Bruce Cook (left) onboard NASA aircraft, monitoring and mapping the composition of forested landscapes.
-Click on the picture above to access the interview or click directly on this link: https://youtu.be/qZiB51NcCCM
+Watch the interview with Dr. Cook.

 Four researchers in a forest surrounded by a collection of research equipment including a scanner on a tripod and a backpack antenna.
 One crouches near a rugged storage container and interacts with a laptop.

 Dr. Sorin Popescu (far right) in the field, taking measurements of trees, vegetation, and land cover with Texas A&M University students.
-Click on the picture above to access the interview or click directly on this link: https://youtu.be/OsJM3o-5Q9A.
+Watch the interview with Dr. Popescu.

 Image representation of the following quote from Doctor Sorin Popescu\3A Given all the importance of open science these days, citizen science projects, such as GLOBE, I say get involved, and build your own contribution.
 It is maybe a small contribution, but scaling it up does matter in advancing science and observations.